mitra42/frugal-iot-server/README.md

 Received dev/Lotus Ponds/esp8266-85ea2b/humidity   71.8
 ```
 Where the config is reported back,
-then it successully conects to the mqtt server
+then it successfully connects to the mqtt server
 and receives data from nodes attached to it.

 Open a browser pointing at for example `localhost:8080` and you should see the UI.